rigetti/forest-benchmarking/docs/Superoperator representations.md

 This document summarizes our conventions for the different superoperator representations.
 We show how to apply the channels to states in these represenations and how to convert channels between a subset of representations.
 By combining these conversion methods you can convert between any of the channel representations.

 This document is **not** intended to be a tutorial or a comprehensive review.
 At the bottom of the document there is a list of references with more information.
 This document was influenced by [IGST] and we recomend reading [GRAPTN] to gain deeper understading.
+(The references are listed at the bottom of this document.)
 Additionally these references explain, for example how to determine if a channel is unital or completely postive in the different representations.

 ## `vec` and `unvec`